Is your apartment missing something? Does it feel homey, happy and healthy or is it lacking in those areas? Adopt an apartment plant or two!

 Watering Tips 💧

 Water each of these plants as the top couple of inches of the soil dries to the touch.
 When you first get your apartment plants, check to see how long it takes to dry out.
 Give your plant a good watering and check every couple of days to see how long it takes to dry out again.
 Adjust the amount of water you use until you find a schedule that works for you.
-Don’t let plants sit in standing water.
+Don’t let plants sit in standing water (check out out our plant care tips for when you’re on vacation).
 Overwatering is the number reason plants die.